PlayFab/MpsSamples/UnityMirror/README.md

     - OutputFolder = A local path with enough space on your machine.
 Useful data for your game will be written there.
     - LocalFilePath = Path to the zip created above of the build output for the server project.
     - On ProcessStartParameters, set the StartGameCommand = `UnityServer.exe -nographics -batchmode -logFile`
-    - Within GamePort, set Name to "game_port" and Protocol to TCP.
+    - Within GamePort, set Name to "gameport" and Protocol to TCP.
 Number is ignored since on process mode it will be assigned dynamically via GSDK.
 Also make a note of the external port number, called NodePort.
-The "game_port" value must be the same as the one defined in AgentListener.cs.
+The "gameport" value must be the same as the one defined in AgentListener.cs.
 1. In PowerShell
     - Run the Local Multiplayer Agent located in *agentfolder/PlayfabMultiplayerAgent.exe*.
 1. You will see the PlayfabMultiplayerAgent report state.
 Wait for reports to go from `Waiting for heartbeats from the game server.....` to `CurrentGameState: StandingBy` to `CurrentGameState: Active` then proceed to the "running the client" step